InitializationData.java

 public final class InitializationData implements Cloneable {

-/** Creates an instance with all members set to <code>null</code> or empty. */
+/** Creates an InitializationData with all fields set to {@code null} or the empty list. */

 public InitializationData() {}